animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### Geriatric unit hospitalization

-My grandpa's death preceded when another old Jewish Bernie Sanders-type role model propped up into the zeitgeist of my attention: none other than Bernie Sanders himself, the first person I was old enough to vote for in our democracy.
+My grandpa's death in 2016 preceded another old Jewish Bernie Sanders-type role model rising to my attention: none other than Bernie Sanders himself, the first person I was old enough to vote for in our democracy.
 Previously, I argued for Obama in my high school, and made an election video for the school since I was working as a media specialist there, but wasn't old enough to vote.

 Since the reference returns later, I'll mention: one of Bernie's cornerstone policies is [Medicare For All](https://berniesanders.com/issues/medicare-for-all/).